ArthurHlt/github-blob-sender/README.md

    github-blob-sender [global options] command [command options] [arguments...]

 COMMANDS:
-   upload, u		Upload file to github blob cat, c		Cat file from github blob download, d		Download file from github blob download-all, a	Download all registered files in folder from github blob list, l		List registered files help, h		Shows a list of commands or help for one command
+   store, s		Store file to github blob cat, c		Cat file from github blob restore, r		Restore file from github blob restore-all, a	Restore all registered files in folder from github blob list, l		List registered files help, h		Shows a list of commands or help for one command